nanvel/blog/pages/books.md

 - [+] The Monk Who Sold his Ferrari by Robin Sharma
 - Eight Lessons I learnt From Losing 30k in My Quest by Ken Chong
 - IOS 8 APP Development Essentials - Second Edition: Learn to Develop iOS 8 Apps using Xcode and Swift 1.2 by Neil Smyth
+- Australia: A Very Short Introduction by Kenneth Morgan

 ## In progress